rockerBOO/awesome-neovim/README.md

 - [olimorris/onedarkpro.nvim](https://github.com/olimorris/onedarkpro.nvim) - One Dark Pro theme, written in Lua and based on the VS Code theme.
 Includes dark and light themes with completely customisable colors, styles and highlights.
 - [rmehri01/onenord.nvim](https://github.com/rmehri01/onenord.nvim) - A Neovim theme that combines the Nord and Atom One Dark color palettes for a more vibrant programming experience.
 - [RishabhRD/gruvy](https://github.com/RishabhRD/gruvy) - Gruvbuddy without colorbuddy using Lush.
-- [echasnovski/mini.nvim#minischeme](https://github.com/echasnovski/mini.nvim#plugin-colorschemes) - Color scheme of `mini.nvim` which is a variant of base16 with accent colors chosen according to optimal perceptual uniformity.
+- [echasnovski/mini.nvim#colorschemes](https://github.com/echasnovski/mini.nvim#plugin-colorschemes) - Color schemes included in `mini.nvim` plugin.
+All of them prioritize high contrast ratio for reading text and computing palettes in perceptually uniform color spaces.
 - [luisiacc/gruvbox-baby](https://github.com/luisiacc/gruvbox-baby) - A modern gruvbox theme with full treesitter support.
 - [titanzero/zephyrium](https://github.com/titanzero/zephyrium) - A zephyr-esque theme, written in Lua, with TreeSitter support.
 - [rebelot/kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) - Neovim dark colorscheme inspired by the colors of the famous painting by Katsushika Hokusai.